Donor Advisory Board

 Managing Director, James Wilson Institute

 Michael C. Maibach is a fellow of the International Academy of Management and managing director of the James Wilson Institute for Natural Rights and the American Founding.
-A seasoned professional in global business diplomacy, he previously served as president and CEO of the European-American Business Council as well as vice president of global government at the Intel Corporation.
+A seasoned professional in global business diplomacy, he previously served as president and CEO of the European-American Business Council as well as vice president of global government affairs at the Intel Corporation.
 He serves on the boards of the John Jay Institute, the Witherspoon Institute, and ConSource.
 As an undergraduate, he was elected to the DeKalb County Board in Illinois, becoming the first person under 21 years of age elected to public office in U.S. history.
 A self-professed “lifelong learner,” Mr. Maibach has three bachelor’s degrees and three, soon to be four, master’s degrees.

 Elizabeth D. Capaldi Phillips, Ph.
 D.

 Provost Emerita & University Professor, Arizona State University

 Elizabeth Capaldi Phillips is a University Professor and Professor of Psychology in the College of Liberal Arts and Sciences at Arizona State University–Tempe (ASU).
 She served as ASU’s provost and executive vice president from 2006 to 2013, leading major university initiatives to reorganize campuses and departments, thereby lowering administrative costs while raising academic quality.
 Before joining ASU, Dr. Capaldi Phillips was the vice chancellor and chief of staff of the State University of New York, and before that, provost of the University at Buffalo–SUNY and of the University of Florida.
 She is a fellow of the American Association for the Advancement of Science, the American Psychological Association, and the Association for Psychological Science.
 Dr. Capaldi Phillips received her B.A. from the University of Rochester and her Ph.D. in experimental psychology from the University of Texas–Austin.